ideas-lab-nus/vizpro/docs/User Guide.md

  - Simply rendering the component gives you the ability to work on the canvas as you require.
 Jump to [General Usage](#general-usage) to learn how to use this tool

 ### Saving a definition
- - Using the `save` button in the top bar, you can save your current definition in your browser's local storage.
-This saved definition will be accessible on refresh and even on emptied cache and hard reload
+ - Using the `Save` button in the Top Bar, you can save your current definition in your browser's local storage.
+This saved definition will be accessible on refresh and even on emptied cache and hard reload.

 ### Clearing a definition
- - Using the `clear` button in the top bar, any saved definition in local storage will be permanently removed
+ - Using the `Clear` button in the Top Bar, any saved definition in local storage will be permanently removed.

 ### Downloading a definition
- - Using the `download` button in the top bar, the current definition can downloaded to your local computer as a `json` file
+ - Using the `Download` button in the Top Bar, the current definition can downloaded to your local computer as a `json` file.

 ### Opening a downloaded definition
- - By passing in a downloaded project `json` as `props` to the ToolName, the definition can re-instated and work continued
+ - Using the `Upload` button in the Top Bar, the definition can re-instated.
+The uploaded file must be a JSON file.

 ## General Usage